Seirdy/seirdy.one/content/_index.md

 In addition to its [canonical url](https://seirdy.one), a "rough draft" of this website also exists on my [Tildeverse page](https://envs.net/~seirdy/ "{itemprop='sameAs' class='u-url' rel='me'}").
 This site's content also appears on my [Gemini capsule](gemini://seirdy.one "{itemprop='sameAs' class='u-syndication' rel='me'}").

 This is a basic [IndieWeb site](https://indieweb.org/) that contains articles, notes, and bookmarks.
 You can subscribe to a combined feed of my articles and notes using [the site's Atom feed](./atom.xml), or you can subscribe to sections independently.
+If your feed reader has problems displaying entry contents (I know Outlook does), I also have a legacy [RSS feed for the whole site](./index.xml) and for each section.

 About me
 --------